-This updated guide lists all of the best dog foods for active dogs.
+This (updated) guide lists the best dog foods for active dogs this year.

 Puppies usually become less active as they grow up.